This post contains spoilers about Inception the movie. If you haven’t watched it and don’t wish to get spoiled, hold off on this post until you do.

 How does this relate to personal development?
 If we think about our goals and dreams, they all have to start off as ideas in our minds.
 It’s not possible for anything in the physical world to exist without ever having been created mentally.
 Look around at everything in your reality.
 Your computer.
 Your table lamp.
 Your spectacles (if you wear them).
 Your clothes.
 Your room.
 Your house.
 All of them began at some point in time as a seed, an idea, in someone’s mind – whether it’s the architect, the designer, the engineer etc.

-I’ve written about this before in Know your WHAT first, then Devise your HOW.
+I’ve written about this before in Know Your WHAT, then Devise Your HOW.
 WHAT refers to what we want – our goals, our dreams, our vision.
 HOW refers to how to achieve those goals.
 Many people get intimidated by the HOW and stop themselves from thinking about their WHAT.
 The correct order is to first dream up your biggest dreams and ideas in your minds (your WHAT), then identify how you can bring them to life (your HOW).
 It’s only by first knowing what you want that you will be able to bring them to live.

 Are you preventing yourself from dreaming big?
 Are you holding back from having grand ideas and goals because you’re scared you can’t achieve them?
 Don’t do that because you’re just limiting yourself.
 As long as you set your mind and heart to what you’re doing, you will succeed.
 To quote Esther and Jerry Hicks from the book Ask And It Is Given, “If you have the ability to imagine it, or even to think about it, this Universe has the ability and the resources to deliver it fully unto you.”